Mike DeWine: Early life, education, and career

-At age 25, DeWine started working as an assistant prosecuting attorney for Greene County, Ohio, and in 1976 was elected County Prosecutor, serving for four years.
-In 1980, he was elected to the Ohio State Senate and served one two-year term.

-U.S. House of Representatives

 In 1982, U.S. representative Bud Brown of Ohio's 7th congressional district retired after 18 years in Congress; his father, Clarence Brown, Sr., had held the seat for 26 years before that.
 DeWine won the Republican nomination, assuring his election in November.
-He was reelected three more times from this district, which stretches from his home in Springfield to the Columbus suburbs.
+He was reelected three more times from this district, which stretched from his home in Springfield to the Columbus suburbs.
 He ran unopposed in 1986 in what was regarded as a bad year for Republicans nationally.

 In 1986, DeWine was one of the House impeachment managers who prosecuted the case in the impeachment trial of Judge Harry E. Claiborne.
 Claiborne was found guilty by the United States Senate and removed from his federal judgeship.

-Lieutenant Governor of Ohio and unsuccessful run for U.S. Senate

 DeWine did not seek reelection to the House of Representatives in 1990, and briefly ran for governor, but withdrew before the primaries and instead ran for lieutenant governor as George Voinovich's running mate in that year's Ohio gubernatorial election.
-The Voinovich-DeWine ticket was easily elected.
+The Voinovich–DeWine ticket was easily elected.